by Enoch Daniel

 Conclusion

 Regulatory compliance is a serious topic in the pharmaceutical industry.
-As this article highlighted, regulatory compliance allows pharmaceutical companies to build customer trust, ensure patient safety, and mitigate litigation.
-Companies need to adhere to several different guidelines such as GMPs, GCPs, marketing guidelines, and so forth.
+As this article highlighted, the role of digitalization in regulatory compliance, regulatory compliance allows pharmaceutical companies to build customer trust, ensure patient safety, and mitigate litigation.
+Companies need to adhere to several different guidelines, such as GMPs, GCPs, marketing guidelines, and so forth.
 However, adhering to these can positively impact the brand image.

 Compliance in pharmaceutical manufacturing is time-consuming but necessary.
 Companies can establish protocols, stay updated with regulatory changes, leverage technology, and train employees to ensure they comply with key regulations.